Last Updated on November 19, 2024 by Helena Akter

 You Could Face Constipation

 Carbohydrates are rich in starch, fiber, and water.
 Without them, getting the necessary amount of fiber can be tough.
-Fiber helps in forming stool and absorbing water in the colon, which makes it easier to pass.
+Fiber helps form stool and absorb water in the colon, making it easier to pass.

 If you cut out carbs, you might face constipation and other digestive problems, as fiber also supports the growth of beneficial gut bacteria.